JoseAgustin/wrftoCF/README.md

-#
 #   wrftoCF

-THis repository is for the wrf_to_CF.ncl script modified for WRF-chem ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
+This repository is for the wrf_to_CF.ncl script modified for WRF-chem\n ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ; wrfout_to_cf.ncl
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;